-The Australian Government is committed to supporting Australian agricultural exports and has negotiated a number of important bilateral and multilateral agreements with trading partners to facilitate the trade.
+The Australian Government supports Australian agricultural exports by facilitating trade.
+We negotiate bilateral and multilateral agreements with trading partners.

-Some of these agreements include reduced tariff rate arrangements for certain products, administered via quotas.
-These enable exporters to reduce import taxes on a certain volume of goods into a particular country, which can result in savings for Australian businesses.
+These agreements can include reduced tariff rate arrangements for certain products.
+These are administered via quotas.
+Exporters can get reduced import taxes on a certain volume of goods into a particular country.
+This can save money for Australian businesses.

 Check our Australian red meat export statistics for end-of-month reports and meat export figures.